 - Always come to a complete stop.

 - Park only in authorized locations.

 - Never park on a grade.

-- Be sure travel control is in NEU-TRAL.
+- Be sure travel control is in NEUTRAL.

 - Lower forks fully to floor and tilt forward.

 - Turn key to OFF position.

-- When you step from the truck the brake will set itself.
+- When you step from the truck or turn the key switch to OFF, the brake will set itself.

 - Never step from the truck while it is motion.
 Always come to a complete stop before leaving the truck.
+Doing so is not only dangerous, but will cause accelerated wear of the brake components.